ertgl/holypack/README.md

 ## Overview

 Holypack is a backend-agnostic build system for accessible and scalable web projects.
-It focuses on transforming, optimizing, and bundling frontend assets with minimal setup and maximum flexibility.
+It focuses on transforming, optimizing, and bundling project assets with minimal setup and maximum flexibility.

-Designed with modern tooling and production needs in mind, it supports a wide range of project types without enforcing backend constraints.

-Starting with strong defaults, it ensures enterprise-grade reliability from day one.
-Thoughtful integrations handle linting, testing, and security, while the modular plugin system supports unlimited extension.
+Supporting a wide range of project types without enforcing backend constraints, it starts with strong defaults, and ensures enterprise-grade reliability from day one.
+The built-in thoughtful integrations handle linting, testing, and security, while the modular plugin system enables unlimited extension.

 ### Scope